Unique Places to Stay in Michigan on Your Next Trip

 Surrounded by the waters of Lake Superior, Isle Royale National Park ranks as Michigan’s most remote island, and as one of the wildest and least-visited national parks in the nation.
 Hardwood forests, dramatic rocky shorelines and unforgettable hiking and paddling opportunities draw outdoor lovers by ferry and seaplane each summer.
 At day’s end, slip off your hiking boots at Rock Harbor Lodge, offering cozy hotel accommodations and self-catering cabins an easy walk from the dock at Rock Harbor.
 All rooms in the hotel overlook the grandeur of Lake Superior.
 And Rock Harbor’s dining room dishes up plates of locally-caught whitefish and Michigan blueberry pancakes.

 North, south, east, west, and everything in between, Michigan just might surprise you.
 Set your sights on this state and spend your next vacation exploring it from the bottom of the mitten to the very tip of the UP.

-As a staff writer for Expedia, Chloe Mulliner is dedicated to providing top travel tips for your jaunts around the world.
+About the Author: As a staff writer for Expedia, Chloe Mulliner is dedicated to providing top travel tips for your jaunts around the world.
 She believes there are adventures to be had on every inch of the globe and specializes in showcasing all the must-see attractions on your travel wish list.
-She lives by the belief that every adventure is a story worth sharing.